yaqwsx/KiKit/doc/panelizeCli.md

 ## Tooling

 Add tooling holes to the (rail/frame of) the panel.
+The holes are positioned by

 **Types**: none, 3hole, 4hole
+**Common options**:

+- `hoffset`, `voffset` - specify the offset from from panel edges
+- `size` - diameter of the holes
+- `paste` - if true, the holes are included in the paste layer (therefore they appear on the stencil).

 ## Fiducials